 In 2020, content meant so much more than informative and educational text on a website.
 There are new types of content, such as highly personalized emails, social media posts, videos, vlogs, podcasts, you name it.

 All these new content types actually reflect the change in the way people engage with online content.

 Video has become a staple of every effective digital marketing strategy.
 By 2022 this format will account for more than 82% of all consumer internet traffic.
 There’s a perfectly reasonable explanation for such a dramatic shift towards consuming video content – it’s easily digestible and can be easily incorporated into the modern user’s hectic schedule.
 People watch videos while commuting to work or working out on a treadmill.

-Similarly, podcasts are an excellent way of learning new things during a regular morning jog or getting ready for work.
+Similarly, podcasts are an excellent way to learn new things during a regular morning jog or get ready for work.

 Mobile-Friendliness Is a Must